University of Northern British Columbia Apply Today

 Major in First Nations Studies

-A major in First Nations Studies requires students to take 48 credit hours of First Nations Studies, at least 21 credit hours of which must be upper division courses.
-Those courses from the offerings of other programs with content focused on First Nations are designated as Approved ancillary courses for a major in First Nations Studies, and may be included among the 48 credit hours required for a major [for example HIST 390-3 (Aboriginal People in Canada)].
-Students may not take more than 60 credit hours of First Nations Studies without written permission from the Chair of the First Nations Studies program.
-After the 100 level courses taken by all students majoring in First Nations Studies, the program requires only two other mandatory three-credit courses, FNST 200-3 (Methods and Perspectives in First Nations Studies), and FNST 305-3 (Seminar in First Nations Studies), permitting each student to design a program emphasizing various aspects of First Nations Studies such as contemporary political issues, languages and cultures, etc.
+A major in First Nations Studies requires students to take 54 credit hours of First Nations Studies, at least 24 credit hours of which must be upper-division courses.
+Those courses from the offerings of other programs with content focused on First Nations are designated as approved ancillary courses for a major in First Nations Studies, and may be included among the 54 credit hours required for a major.
+After the lower-division requirements have been met, all students majoring in First Nations Studies must take FNST 300-3 (Research Methods in First Nations Studies), and FNST 440-(3-6) (Internship in First Nations Studies) plus 18 credit hours of 300- or 400-level First Nations Studies courses or approved ancillary courses for the major in First Nations Studies.
+This structure permits each student to design a program emphasizing various aspects of First Nations Studies such as contemporary political issues, languages and cultures, etc.

 The minimum requirement for completion of a Bachelor of Arts with a major in First Nations Studies is 120 credit hours.